Vassilis Mouratos

-Vassilis Mouratos (alternate spellings: Vasileios, Vasilis) (Βασίλης Μουράτος; born November 24, 1997) is a Greek professional basketball player.
+Vassilis Mouratos (alternate spellings: Vasileios, Vasilis) (Βασίλης Μουράτος; born November 24, 1997) is a Greek professional basketball player for Peristeri of the Greek Basketball League.
 He is a 1.93 m tall and 100 kg point guard.
 His current agent is Konstantinos Oikonomopoulos.

 Professional career

 After playing with the basketball team of Agioi Anargyroi in the Greek minors, Mouratos began his professional career in 2014, with the Greek League club Olympiacos, after he signed a 5-year contract with the Greek club.
 He was loaned to the Greek 2nd Division club Psychiko, for the 2016–17 season.
 Mouratos was released out of his 5-year contract with Olympiacos on June 19, 2017.

 He then signed a 2-year contract with the Greek club GSL Faros.

 On July 6, 2018, Mouratos signed a three-year deal with Peristeri.
 On June 30, 2019, Peristeri and Mouratos mutually parted ways.

 On August 6, 2019, Mouratos signed a two-year deal with Lavrio.
 During the very successful 2020–21 season, where the club reached the Greek Basket League finals for the first time, Mouratos averaged 11.5 points, 2.5 rebounds, 5 assists, and 1.1 steals, in 33 games.
 On July 19, 2021, he officially renewed his contract with Lavrio.
 In 24 league games as the team's captain, he averaged 11.3 points, 3 rebounds, 6.3 assists and 1 steal, playing around 27 minutes per contest.

 On July 1, 2022, Mouratos signed with Promitheas Patras of the Greek Basket League and the EuroCup.
 In 27 domestic league matches, he averaged 6.2 points, 3.2 rebounds and 2.3 assists in 19 minutes per contest.

 On September 12, 2023, Mouratos moved to Apollon Patras.
 On December 29 of the same year, he made his return to Lavrio.